yuejiaointel/scikit-learn-intelex/SECURITY.md

 As an open-source project, we understand the importance of and responsibility for security.
-This Security Policy outlines our guidelines and procedures to ensure the highest level of security and trust for Intel(R) Extension for Scikit-learn* users.
+This Security Policy outlines our guidelines and procedures to ensure the highest level of security and trust for Extension for Scikit-learn* users.

 ## Supported Versions

 Security vulnerabilities are fixed in the [latest version][1] and delivered as a patch release.
-We don't guarantee security fixes to be back-ported to older Intel(R) Extension for Scikit-learn* versions.
+We don't guarantee security fixes to be back-ported to older Extension for Scikit-learn* versions.

 ## Report a Vulnerability